PRIMSaas/paymentHandler/README.md

 4. You have [Stripe CLI](https://docs.stripe.com/stripe-cli) installed

 5. You have the Blaze plan for Firebase enabled

-6. You have blocking function in Authentication enabled

-> Authentication -> Settings -> Blocking Functions

 ### Running / Deploying the software